aporlowski/pi-sdr/README-Speech-to-Text.md

 - We will setup [trunk-recorder software](https://github.com/robotastic/trunk-recorder) to automate the recoding of P25 radio communications
 - Next we demonstrate transcription by measuring Amazon Transcribe transcription compared to human comprehension on ~10 minutes of radio broadcasts
 - Next we anaylze the transcription results to make generalizations, recommendations, and identify areas of further investigation
-- Finally we build a software technical demo capable of real-time P25 radio transcription
+- Finally we propose a software technical demo capable of real-time P25 radio transcription to acomputer console or file.

 ## Software Technical Demo

-He we outline the processing of a real-time P25 transcription for a simple technical demonstration.
+He we outline the processing of real-time P25 transcription for a simple technical demonstration.

 Write software to automatically transcribe trunk-recorder recording outputs.